AvatarRobotics/webrtcsays.ai/README.md

 chmod +x ./third_party.sh
 ./third_party.sh # Options: -d for debug, -r for release, -c to clean

+# Go back to src
+cd ../../..

 # For WebRTCsays.ai project, by default, we use "speech" enabled audio.
-# Set to false to disable in file webrtc.gni
+# Edit webrtc.gni and to true to enable "speech" audio
 rtc_use_speech_audio_devices = true
 ```
 ### Build macOS Deployment Target